-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

 - SD quality videos (unlimited plans)

-Cricket has an advantage in travel to Canada and Mexico with its unlimited plans, and the AT&T LTE network is one of the strongest available.
-The T-Mobile network that supports Mint has been one of the fastest-growing networks, and if it's available in your area, it will serve you well.
-Always be sure to check coverage where you go to be sure each network will work for you.
+Cricket has an advantage when it comes to multi-line discounts, and the AT&T LTE network is one of the strongest available.
+But the T-Mobile 5G network that supports Mint has been one of the fastest-growing networks, and if it's available in your area, it will also serve you well.
+Always be sure to check coverage to be sure each network will work for you.

 |Mint Mobile